janjakubowski/Bamazon/README.md

 1. MySQL Database is called `bamazon_DB`.

+2. Created user `bamazon` who has read  and write to the data but not the schema.

-2. A Table inside of that database called `products`. `products` should have each of the following columns:
+3. A Table inside of that database called `products`. `products` should have each of the following columns:

     * item_id (unique id for each product)
     * product_name (Name of product)